adas1gupta/Leetcode/Trees/Binary-Tree-Inorder-Traversal/README.md

     - explore right path
     - call helper on root
  - return result list

 ## 🧪 Code
 See `solution.py`

 ## ✅ Time & Space

-# Recursion
-- Time: O(n) -> binary search
+- Time: O(n) -> explore all the nodes
-- Space: This can vary between constant and O(n).
-The average and worst cases are O(n) because the queue size can scale with the number of nodes.
-However, the best case is that there can be n nodes, but 1 node per level.
+- Space: O(h) -> height of the tree is the amount of space stored for the call stack O(n) -> if result list is being factored in.